bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs.md

 ## Comparison with BootstrapVue

 BootstrapVue is the parent project for which this is based on.
 We consider BootstrapVue as the best implementation of Bootstrap `v4`.
 We strive for a full compatibility list for BootstrapVue.
 However, due to the nature of the rewrite, some features may be missing or changed.
-If anyone has spotted a missing compatibility feature, we request that you submit a GitHub issue.
+If anyone has spotted a missing compatibility feature, we request that you submit a GitHub issue or contribute to the [parity report](https://github.com/bootstrap-vue-next/bootstrap-vue-next/blob/main/CONTRIBUTING.md#help-verify-bootstrapvue-and-bootstrap-v5-parity).

 <script setup lang="ts">
 import {BCard, BCardBody, BAlert, BTab, BTabs} from 'bootstrap-vue-next'